Scholarships for Educational Opportunities including Career and Technical Training, Community College, and Four-Year Colleges

 Please also follow us on Facebook.
 Sometimes GRASP is contacted by organizations who do not yet have any scholarship applicants.
 These are posted on our Facebook page.

-Click the blue links below to learn more about local, statewide, and national scholarship opportunities.
+Click the blue links below to learn more about several local, statewide, and national scholarship opportunities:

 SCHOLARSHIP SEARCH ENGINES

 Altria College Opportunity Fund - A scholarship for Richmond Public Schools students, particularly those interested in studying Science, Technology, Engineering, Mathematics, Education, or Business.
 Altria awards up to 20 graduating students with up to $5,000 per year for community college or technical training or up to $10,000 per year for a four-year college.
-Application now closed; class of 2018, check back in December 2017 for next year's application.
+Available December 2017.

-The Community Foundation Serving Richmond and Central Virginia offers over 60 scholarship opportunities for students in Central Virginia.
-2017 scholarships are now closed.
+The Community Foundation Serving Richmond and Central Virginia offers over 60 scholarship opportunities for students in the Central Virginia region.
+Applications available January 2018.

-The Community Foundation Serving the Central Blue Ridge has excellent scholarships.
-Currently, most are available to residents of the counties of Augusta and Nelson and the independent cities of Staunton and Waynesboro, Virginia.
+The Community Foundation of the Central Blue Ridge has excellent scholarships.
+Currently, most are available to residents of the counties of Augusta and Nelson and the cities of Staunton and Waynesboro.
 However, there are a few exceptions.
-2017 scholarships are now closed.
+Most 2018 scholarships are not yet available.

 Virginia's Future Leaders Scholarship Program - A statewide education initiative of the Virginia cable industry.
 For 16 years the Virginia cable industry, the Donald A. Perry Foundation and the VCTA have awarded scholarships to outstanding Virginia students attending Virginia colleges across the Commonwealth.
 This program is a one-time award and is open to Virginia residents attending an undergraduate 2 or 4 year program at a Virginia institution of higher learning in the upcoming academic year.
-2017 scholarship is now closed.
+Available January 2018.

 National scholarship programs

-Trade Scholarship - Scholarship opportunities for students wanting to learn a skill or trade, from the host of "Dirty Jobs."
+Trade Scholarships - Scholarship opportunities for students wanting to learn a skill or trade, from the host of "Dirty Jobs."
 The mikeroweWORKS Foundation started the Profoundly Disconnected® campaign to challenge the absurd belief that a four-year degree is the only path to success.
-Check back in March for 2017 scholarship openings.
+The 2018 scholarship is not yet available.

 Scholarship programs for minority students